Metric-affine bumblebee gravity: classical aspects: Metric-affine Bumblebee model as a non-minimally coupled RBG

 As a particular case of the class of theories discussed above, we find the metric-affine version of the curved space-time bumblebee model (see \cite{Casana:2017jkc}), which is defined by an action of the form

 A key feature of this model is that the bumblebee field $B_\mu$ has a non-zero vacuum expectation value (VEV) that spontaneously breaks Lorentz symmetry by introducing a privileged space-time direction.
-This field is coupled non-minimally to the space-time geometry via { the} $B^\mu B^\nu R_{\mu\nu}$ term.
-The parameter $\xi$ characterizes the strength of this non-minimal coupling between the bumblebee field and the affine connection through $R_{\mu\nu}(\Gamma)$, and we use the minimal coupling prescription for its kinetic term, so that the field strength of the bumblebee field is defined as the exterior derivative of $B_{\mu}$ ({\it i.e.} $B_{\mu\nu}=(\mbox{d}B)_{\mu\nu}$).
+This field is coupled non-mini- mally to the space-time geometry via { the} $B^\mu B^\nu R_{\mu\nu}$ term.
+The parameter $\xi$ characterizes the strength of this non-mini- mal coupling between the bumblebee field and the affine connection through $R_{\mu\nu}(\Gamma)$, and we use the minimal coupling prescription for its kinetic term, so that the field strength of the bumblebee field is defined as the exterior derivative of $B_{\mu}$ ({\it i.e.} $B_{\mu\nu}=(\mbox{d}B)_{\mu\nu}$).

 We see that by identifying $\Phi_i\equiv B_\mu$ we find

 which would allow us to write the Einstein-frame action corresponding to \ref{bumblebee} once the metric $g_{\mu\nu}$ is solved in terms of the matter fields $(B_\mu, \Psi_i)$.